Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 | 67   | [A Scrum Team has been working on a product for 9 Sprints.
 A new Product Owner who is new to Scrum joins the team and understands she is accountable for the Product Backlog.
 However, she is unsure about the purpose of the Product Backlog.
 She has read that the Product Backlog should be a list of all user features for the product.
 She goes to the Scrum Master asking where to put the other types of requirements that are going to be taken into account.
 Are all of the following types of requirements acceptable on a Product Backlog?](#question67) |

+- [ ] Ask the Developers to consider whether they can add these features to the current Sprint without endangering the Sprint Goal.
+- [x] Introduce these features at the next Daily Scrum.
+- [x] Have the Scrum Master add these features to the current Sprint.
+- [ ] Add these features to the Product Backlog.

 | 5   | [What variables should a Product Owner consider when ordering the Product Backlog?](#question5) |
 | 6   | [It is mandatory for the Product Owner to monitor and share progress of the Product Backlog by using which method?](#question6) |
 | 8   | [The Product Owner manages the Product Backlog.
 Who is accountable for estimating the effort to complete the Product Backlog Items?](#question8) |